Taxation (Annual Rates, GST, Trans-Tasman Imputation and Miscellaneous Provisions) Bill

-The Finance and Expenditure Committee is inviting public submissions on the Taxation (Relief, Refunds and Miscellaneous Provisions) Bill.
-The closing date for submissions is 15 February 2002.
+The Finance and Expenditure Committee is inviting public submissions on the Taxation (Annual Rates, GST, Trans-Tasman Imputation and Miscellaneous Provisions) Bill.
+The closing date for submissions is Friday, 15 August 2003.

 Copies of the bill can be purchased from Bennetts Government Bookshops.

 The committee requires 25 copies of each submission.
-Those wishing to include any information of a private or personal nature in a submission should first discuss this with the clerk of the committee, as submissions are usually released to the public by the committee.
+Those wishing to include any information of a private or personal nature in a submission should first discuss this with the clerk of the committee, as the committee usually releases submissions to the public.
 Those wishing to appear before the committee to speak to their submissions should state this clearly and provide a daytime telephone contact number.
 For further guidance on making a submission, our publication Making a Submission to a Parliamentary Select Committee can be found on our web site at www.clerk.parliament.govt.nz.

 Submissions should be addressed as follows: